-The waiver was formerly referred to as the Home and Community Based Care Program for the Elderly and Chronically Ill Waiver or the HCBC-ECI Waiver.
-This is New Hampshire's sole waiver which specifically targets the elderly population.
+This waiver was formerly referred to as the Home and Community Based Care Program for the Elderly and Chronically Ill Waiver or the HCBC-ECI Waiver.
+This is New Hampshire's sole waiver that specifically targets the elderly population.
 It is under the administration of the New Hampshire Bureau of Elderly and Adult Services.

 New Hampshire has complicated and frequently changing eligibility guidelines.
-Some of these requirements change depending on the age, level of impairment or marital status of the applicant.
-What follows is current for the year 2017.
+Some of these requirements change depending on the age, level of impairment, or marital status of the applicant.
+What follows is current for the year 2019.

 - Level of Impairment - Applicants must be disabled, if under 65 or require nursing home level care if 65 or older.

 - Assets - Single applicants must have less than $2,500 in countable resources.
-Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $120,900 in 2017.
+Married applicants, whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $126,420 in 2018.
 This is called the Community Spouse Resource Allowance.
-An owner-occupied home with home equity valued up to $560,000 can be excluded from countable assets as well as home furnishings, personal items and a single vehicle.
+An owner-occupied home with home equity valued up to $585,000 can be excluded from countable assets as well as home furnishings, personal items and a single vehicle.

 Benefits and Services

 Under Choices for Independence, a large number of supports, services, and assistance are available.
 The purchase of some of the following goods and services can be self-directed.

 - Adult Day Care – supervision and social activities during daytime hours